-Members had to see their primary care provider in order to get a referral to an in-network specialist, regardless of quality or cost.
+The managed care model was created to centralize member care within a single provider system as a way to achieve better health outcomes while keeping payer costs down.
+Members had to see their PCP in order to get a referral to an in-network specialist — regardless of that specialist’s quality or cost.

 Managed care had the unintended outcome of perpetuating a cycle of wasteful spending.
 Insurance companies wouldn’t reimburse PCPs for treatment they were trained to do and had been doing successfully for years prior to the managed care model.

 Learn more about the new class of managed care in our free whitepaper: Delivering Managed Care The Way It Was Intended